Andrew S. Rosenberg, "Measuring Racial Bias in International Migration Flows." International Studies Quarterly. Forthcoming.

 Abstract: Most scholarship on reputations in IR argues either that states have instrumental motives, or that they cultivate reputations because of intrinsic reasons—or that the two accounts are observationally equivalent.
 Such equivalence suggests that motivational heterogeneity does not matter.
 In contrast, we claim that this equivalence results from a failure to identify a missing counterfactual: behavior in a system with limited capacity for reputations.
 We develop a theoretical minimal reputation environment to explain how actors with different motivations behave within various institutions, and test our predictions using an incentivized experiment based on trust games.
 Categorizing participants based on “folk realism,” we find that consequence-oriented realists respond dramatically to reputation enhancing institutions, leapfrogging appropriateness-oriented idealists in trust and trustworthiness.
 Moreover, a leader-follower dynamic emerges, as realists respond quickly to novel institutions and idealists adapt more slowly.
 Ultimately, we argue that it takes two kinds of motivations to explain reputations in IR.

-Jan H. Pierskalla, Adam Lauretig, Andrew S. Rosenberg, and Audrey Sacks, "Democratization and the Civil Service---An Analysis of Promotion Patterns in Indonesia.''
+Jan H. Pierskalla, Adam Lauretig, Andrew S. Rosenberg, and Audrey Sacks, "Democratization and Representative Bureaucracy---An Analysis of Promotion Patterns in Indonesia's Civil Service, 1980-2015.''
 Under Review

 Andrew S. Rosenberg, "Emigration Underflows and Economic Development."
 Under Review